 A text file that details all of the URLs on your website.
 This acts as a navigator for your website pages and ensures that Google is able to crawl and index them logically.

-The most popular YouTube channels have more than 28.4 million subscribers which makes for a huge market for those advertising on the platform.
+The most popular YouTube channels have more than 28.4 million subscribers, a giant market for those advertising on the platform.
 In combination with Google Ads, YouTube Advertising allows you to target the people you want to reach through various criteria and allows for a range of ad types depending on your needs.
 In some cases, you will only be charged when someone shows interest in your ad, for example by watching it for more than 30 seconds or clicking a call to action.

 Sometimes it pays to take a different approach.
 Just because everyone is doing something doesn’t always mean that you should too.
-Equally, staying on your toes and thinking about what’s next for your targets will help you to do what is relevant for them and not just stick to best practice.
+Equally, staying on your toes and thinking about what’s next for your targets will help you to do what is relevant for them and not just follow the crowd.